magento/devdocs/src/guides/v2.3/test/svc/semver_test_execution.md

   - test
 ---

-Executing the Magento 2 Semantic Version Checker is a simple process but, it requires an external tool to be done.
+Executing the Magento 2 Semantic Version Checker is a simple process, but it requires an external tool to be used.

 ### Running Semantic Version Checker on local changes